cc-tweaked/CC-Tweaked/doc/guides/using_modems.md

 monitor.write("Hello World!")
 ```

+If you use @{peripheral.find} instead of @{peripheral.wrap} then you can use the same code for both directly connected peripherals and peripherals connected via a wired modem.

 ## Moving items and fluids
 :::note Fluids are very much the same
 We only cover items here, but fluids can be moved in very much the same way.